reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 It processes character-based HTTP responses asynchronously in Apache HttpAsyncClient.
 Extending `AbstractCharResponseConsumer`, it overrides methods to handle the response stream. `start()` initializes response logging and content accumulation. `data()` appends received data to a StringBuilder. `buildResult()` constructs a `SimpleHttpResponse` with HTTP status code and accumulated content.
 On failure, `failed()` logs errors and throws a `RequestProcessingException`.

-Now Let's test this functionality:
+Now let's test this functionality:
 ```java
 class UserAsyncHttpRequestHelperTests extends BaseAsyncExampleTests {